SummerGift/nand2everything/README.md

 Project 10, the compiler front-end, was a big challenge for me.
 Understanding lexical parsing and syntactic parsing and implementing them by hand was not an easy task, but in any case, completion is more important than perfection.

 - [x] Initially implement the compiler front end manually
-- [ ] Use ANTLR to implement the front end of the compiler

 ### [Project 11 Compiler II: Code Generation](11)